leadhomesa/csharp-guidelines/readme.md

 ### 1.4.
 Things to note
 - Give the original document a read.
 It might be worth comparing with what we are following here.
 - **Discuss and expand on this document.** Nothing is set in stone.
-- Make sure there are always a few hard copies of the [Cheat Sheet]() close at hand.
-- Include the most critical coding guidelines on your [Project Checklist]() and verify the remainder as part of your [Code Review]().

 ### 1.5 Adding new rules
 If you add a new rule to this guideline, please consider using the following template: